nais/handbook/docs/technical/tenant-setup/README.md

     echo "gcloud resource-manager folders set-iam-policy $NAAS_GOOGLE_FOLDERID naas-google-org-policy.json"
     ```

+### Create Kubernetes security group (in tenant admin.google.com)

+This group is used to manage access to the kubernetes clusters, and this is where Nais automatically adds teams that should have access to the clusters.

+In [Google Admin](https://admin.google.com) create a group named `gke-security-groups`.
+Make sure the group has the **View Members** permission selected for **Group Members**.

 The Nais team will now create the environment before
 ## Run nais-terraform-modules